 BBC Travel has been designed to automatically fit most screen sizes in a responsive way and can be accessed on desktop, mobile and tablet.

-To optimise usage we have decided to make the map and map related features (like traffic cameras) available only for devices above 767 pixels (most tablets and desktops).
+To optimise usage we have decided to make the map and map related features available only for devices above 320 pixels (most mobiles, tablets and desktops).

 To use BBC Travel simply go to www.bbc.co.uk/travel on any device (mobile, tablet or desktop) or choose Travel in the More section in the top menu bar available on every BBC website.